Welcome to Week 3 of our "The Space Between Us" readalong! It's pretty much official now--I love Thrity Umrigar!

 Amy at The House of the Seven Tails

-Two months has passed since Maya had the abortion and Bhima observes that she "won't come to life."
+Two months have passed since Maya had the abortion and Bhima observes that she "won't come to life."

 We do get to learn about it though--how Bhima was summoned to Delhi via telegram that just said that her daughter, Pooja, and son-in-law, Raju, were very sick.
 Bhima is shocked to find how very sick they are but doesn't realize, until she befriends a Muslim man, Hyder, that they are dying.
 Despite her frailty, Pooja is determined to be with Raju when he dies but Hyder and Bhima are the ones that accompany his body to the funeral pyre behind the hospital.
 When Pooja also dies, and Bhima has to accompany her body also, she wants nothing more than to throw herself on the pyre as well.
 She is almost resently of Maya because the need to care for Maya means that she can't do that.